-The asterism is often confused for the constellation itself, much like the Big Dipper is sometimes confused for Ursa Major, the Great Bear, but it is only the brightest part of the constellation.
+The asterism is often confused for the whole constellation, much like the Big Dipper is sometimes confused for Ursa Major, the Great Bear, but it is only the brightest part of the constellation.

 The Little Dipper is formed by the prominent stars in Ursa Minor constellation, but they are not the only stars in the constellation.
 The handle of the Dipper is formed by the stars of the Bear’s tail, while the Dipper’s cup is formed by the bright stars forming the Bear’s flank.

 The Little Dipper is important in navigation as its brightest star, Polaris, also known as the North Star, reveals the location of the North Celestial Pole.
 Polaris is the nearest bright star to the pole.
 The star’s angle above the horizon can also be used to find your latitude on Earth, which used to make the North Star exceptionally useful to sailors.
 For observers near the equator, Polaris appears near the horizon.

 For those observing the night sky from the North Pole, the North Star appears directly overhead.
 From mid-northern latitudes, Polaris appears halfway between the horizon and the zenith.
 Polaris is relatively easy to find in the night sky because two bright stars at one end of the Big Dipper point in its direction.

 The Little Dipper is visible between latitudes 90 and -10, which means that anyone trying to observe it south of 10°S won’t have much luck because the asterism (and the constellation itself) can’t be seen from most locations in the southern hemisphere.